MoonBrillante/n8n-job-search-automation-workflow/README.md

                 └── Create Job in Backend
 ```

-The number of items processed at each step varies depending on the search configuration, each source's API/RSS response, the shared filtering rules, and which job IDs already exist in the backend and the Google Sheet.
+The number of items processed at each step varies depending on the search configuration, each source's API/RSS response, the shared keyword rules, and which job IDs already exist in the backend and the Google Sheet.

 ## Node Reference